 Cup and Bean is a relatively new podcast with around 30 episodes available for free on PodBean.
 The episodes cover everything from animals to photography to Omega 3s, so you’ll get to hear about a range of cultural topics while practicing your Arabic.

 This may be the most advanced podcast on this list.
 With over 100 episodes available so far, this is a deep dive into this history of Arabic art and music.
 For the most part, the hosts speak in an Emirati dialect, and although it’s entirely in Arabic, you can read an overview in English to get some context.
 This is a great podcast for an intermediate or advanced student who really wants to immerse themselves in Arabic culture.

 Arabic isn’t an easy language to learn, and with so many dialects to choose from, you may wonder where to get started.
 This list should provide you a good overview of your options, with podcasts suitable for every skill level.

 Another challenge with Arabic is that there aren’t as many good resources for studying it as there are with many other languages.
-Still, there may be more tools available than you realize.
-Check out our huge list of over 115 resources to study Arabic here.
+Still, there may be more options available than you realize, such as these Arabic courses.

 This post was originally written by Chris – an amazing freelance writer and experienced language learner.